engineerJishnu/Hello-World---First-Repository/README.md

 Howdy!....This is my first GitHub repository - I created on 16th May 2018 and am learning how to use GitHub!

-I am a "Prana" - the Sanskrit word for "life force / Life Energy" or in short living being.
+I am a "Prana" - the Sanskrit word for "life force / Life Energy" or in short a living being.
 To keep this "Life Force / Life Energy" working....I INHALE and EXHALE.
-It's a basic activity and ismust...else we are dead if we stop inhaling and exhaling.
+It's a most important activity / karma and is must...else the body without Prana is dead if we stop the process of inhaling and exhaling.

-The name given to this "Prana" in this birth is Jishnu Chakrabarti.
+The name given to this "Prana" in this birth is Jishnu Chakrabarti and the life cycle of every prana is for limited period.
+Like for every beginning there is an end, hence at some point of time the prana has to stop working.

-I wrote my first program in the year 1988 in BASIC programming language using Sinclair ZX computer and I fell in love with computers.
+In this current life cycle, I got an opportunity to write my first program in the year 1988 in BASIC programming language using Sinclair ZX computer and I instantly fell in love with computers.

 Apart from Programming, I developed an interest for Robotics, AI, listening to music from Vinyls and Sci Fi movies from Hollywood.

-My favorite language is C which is being founded by Dennis M Ritchie.
-Recently, I have started learning (self) C++ programming language.
+My favorite language is C which is founded by Dennis M Ritchie.
+Recently, I have started learning (self) C++ programming language as in spite of complex in nature, it does have good features and is improving a lot.

-I keenly wish to upgrade my career from Printing Field to Software Engineering field.
+I keenly wish to upgrade my career from Printing Field to Software Engineering field writing core programs for various hardwares / devices and architecture used for Robotics and AI fields.

-I always love to think like an engineer and thanks to my parents who encouraged me and provided me the support and facilities to become an engineer.
+I always love to think like a real engineer and thanks to my parents who encouraged me and provided me the support and facilities to become an engineer.
 I love to work like a creative artist as in programming - the coder need to be creative in order write a simple and optimized codes.
-I love to dream like a futuristics nerd but in heart have love like a human, and finally love to sleep like a baby.
+I love to dream like a futuristics nerd but in heart have love like a human, and finally at the end of hard day...I love to sleep like a baby.

-I love watching Hollywood Sci Fi movies, as it gives insight to the brilliant ideas about how the futuristics world and technology would look like in Blade Runner (both parts), Prometheus, Interstellar, The Terminator, Alien(1979), The Matrix, Ex Machina, Arrival, Oblivion, Inception  etc.
+I love watching Hollywood Sci Fi movies, as it gives insight to the brilliant ideas about how the futuristics world and technology would look like.
+Some of my favorite movies are Blade Runner (both parts), Prometheus, Interstellar, The Terminator, Alien(1979 version), The Matrix, Ex Machina, Arrival, Oblivion, Inception  etc.

 I will pen down my personal thoughts and comments about such movies which I come across.
 I may create short story of my own version and hope whoever will read this will